1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “Lysenko exclaims  with exaltation: “Aha!
 You came to relearn?””
 (Medvedev and Lerner, p.
 132)

-“discredited merely on the grounds that they had been de¬
-veloped in the United States”
-(Medvedev and Lerner, p.
-133)

-“And they began by declaring reactionary and idealistic Einstein’s relativity theory (“reactionary Einsteinism”), Bohr’s complementary principle, Pauling’s theory of resonance, and a number of other concepts that were landmarks in science.”
-(Medvedev and Lerner, p.
-133)

 “biology by the theory of neo-Lamarckism, which is sup¬
 planting neo-Darwinism.”37”
 (Medvedev and Lerner, p.
 136)